Bayesian Gaussian Process ODEs via Double Normalizing Flows: METHOD

-To address the limitations of the Gaussian Process ODEs model's a priori expressiveness, we first transform the Gaussian process prior through a normalizing flow.
-Normalizing flows \cite{rezende2015variational} are a family of flexible and invertible transformations that can map a simple prior distribution to a more complex distribution.
-Specifically, let $\boldsymbol{x}$ be a d dimensional continuous random vector, and $p(\boldsymbol{x})$ be the corresponding probability density distribution.
-Normalizing flow can help construct a desired, often more complex and possibly multi-modal distribution by pushing $x$ through a series of transformations, i.e. $G_{K}(\boldsymbol{x})=\boldsymbol{g}_K\circ ...\boldsymbol{g}_2\circ \boldsymbol{g}_1 (\boldsymbol{x})$.
+To increase the complexity of the GP-ODEs traditional prior distribution, we transform the Gaussian process prior through a normalizing flow, a family of flexible and invertible transformations that maps simple distributions to more complex ones \citep{rezende2015variational}.